dlouwers/node-docker-testkit/README.md

+### Note!
+This library was formerly named `docker-testkit`.
+As requested by an attorney representing Docker, Inc. I have changed this name.
+It is now called `testkit-on-docker`.
+Please update your `package.json` accordingly!

 This library will assist you in writing integration tests.
-Instead of having to install all kinds of services on your development station or writing low-fidelity fake data access code you can just specify a docker container, a port to talk to and get testing.
+Instead of having to install all kinds of services on your development station or writing low-fidelity fake data access code you can just specify a Docker container, a port to talk to and get testing.
 The library will take care of the rest!

 ```javascript